BeepIsla/CSGO-MajorVotes/README.md

 # Changelog:

 **Known bugs:**
-- Surrendering and timeouts tirggered at the exact perfect time will cause them to happen for the wrong team - The possibility of that happening is very low but the chance is still there.
+- Surrendering and timeouts tirggered at the exact perfect time will cause them to happen for the wrong team - The possibility of that happening is very low but the chance is still there - This can ONLY happen right as halftime/matchend/overtime comes up.

 **2.1:**
 - Added proper chat messages when someone pauses the match or stops the warmup countdown